-Most RV gas appliances

-intermittently, and each has a different BTU rating.
+Most RV gas appliances are operated intermittently, and each has a different BTU rating.
 You will need to consider this when planning your propane supply and consumption.
 Unless there is heavy use of hot water, the water heater consumption of propane is minimal.
-During cool or serious injury.
+During cool temperature or high wind conditions, furnace consumption can be extremely high.